jzillmann/pdf-to-markdown/examples/Made-with-cc.md

-OpenStax has primarily focused on intro- ductory-level college courses where there is high enrollment, but they are starting to think about verticals —a broad offering for a specific group or need.
+OpenStax has primarily focused on intro- ductory-level college courses where there is high enrollment, but they are starting to think about verticals—a broad offering for a specific group or need.
 David thinks it would be ter- rific if OpenStax could provide access to free textbooks through the entire curriculum of a